-On March 6, 2018, the Company and the Silverstein Foundation for Parkinson's with GBA (the "Silverstein Foundation") entered into a research funding agreement (the "Funding Agreement").
+On March 6, 2018, the Company and the Silverstein Foundation for Parkinson's with GBA (the "Silverstein Foundation") entered into a research funding agreement (the "Silverstein Funding Agreement").
 One of the Company's directors is a co-founder and current trustee of the Silverstein Foundation.
-Under the terms of the Funding Agreement, the Silverstein Foundation will partially fund the preclinical research, development work, and Phase 2 clinical trial expenses (the "Research") to be conducted and borne by the Company in connection with the development of RTB101, alone or in combination with other products (the "Product").
+Under the terms of the Silverstein Funding Agreement, the Silverstein Foundation will partially fund the preclinical research, development work, and Phase 2 clinical trial expenses (the "Research") to be conducted and borne by the Company in connection with the development of RTB101, alone or in combination with other products (the "Product").

-Upon execution of the Funding Agreement, the Silverstein Foundation paid the Company an upfront sum of \$0.5 million (the "Funding Amount").
-The Company is entitled to use the Funding Amount solely to conduct the Research and is obligated to repay the Funding Amount in full to the Silverstein Foundation if it successfully conducts a positive Phase 3 clinical trial of the Product for Parkinson's Disease.
-The Company is solely responsible for commencing and conducting the Research and will furnish periodic progress updates to the Silverstein Foundation throughout the term of the Funding Agreement.
-After completing the Research, the Company must provide the Silverstein Foundation with a formal report describing the work performed and the results of the Research.
+Upon execution of the Silverstein Funding Agreement, the Silverstein Foundation paid the Company an upfront sum of \$0.5 million (the "Funding Amount").
+The Company is entitled to use the Funding Amount solely to conduct the Research and is obligated to repay the Funding Amount in full to the Silverstein Foundation if it successfully conducts a positive Phase 3 clinical trial of the Product for PD.
+The Company is solely responsible for commencing and conducting the Research and will furnish periodic progress updates to the Silverstein Foundation throughout the term of the Silverstein Foundation with a formal report describing the work performed and the results of the Research.

-The Company recognizes proceeds received from the Silverstein Foundation as a reduction to research and development expenses, rather than as revenue, in the consolidated statements of operations and comprehensive loss because the corresponding Funding Agreement does not contain specified performance obligations other than to conduct research on a particular program or in a particular field and no obligations to deliver specified products or technology.
+The Company recognizes proceeds received from the Silverstein Foundation as a reduction to research and development expenses, rather than as revenue, in the consolidated statements of operations and comprehensive loss because the corresponding Silverstein Funding Agreement does not contain specified performance obligations other than to conduct research on a particular program or in a particular field and there are no obligations to deliver specified products or technology.

-For funds received under the Funding Agreement, the Company recognizes a reduction in research and development expenses in an amount equal to the qualifying expenses incurred in each period up to the amount funded by the Silverstein Foundation.
-Funding that has been received by the Company in advance of incurring qualifying expenses is recorded in the consolidated balance sheet as funding advance.
-As of December 31, 2018, \$0.5 million qualifying expenses have been incurred.
-Therefore, all amounts received have been recorded as a reduction of the research and development expenses.
+For funds received under the Silverstein Funding Agreement, the Company recognizes a reduction in research and development expenses.
+During the year ended December 31, 2018, \$0.5 million qualifying expenses have been incurred.
+Therefore, all amounts received have been recorded as a reduction of the research and development expense.